Some Verizon customers can claim part of $100 million settlement. Here's how.

 Some Verizon customers may be eligible to claim part of a $100 million class-action settlement, but they'll have to act soon to cash in.

-The settlement resolves a lawsuit with Verizon Wireless subscribers claiming the mobile service provider tacked on an extra "administrative charge" to its customers' monthly bills to "extract additional cash" from them.
+The settlement resolves a lawsuit with Verizon Wireless subscribers alleging the mobile service provider tacked on an extra "administrative charge" to customers' monthly bills to "extract additional cash" from them.

 Here's what to know about the settlement.